 The navel orange worm (Amyelois transitella) is present in the USA and is a pest of pomegranates, citrus, grapes, and a number of tree nut species.
 Larvae are internal feeders and can cause significant reductions to production yields.
-The biosecurity risk associated with A. transitella on pomegranates sourced from USA is managed by phytosanitary certification and inspection on-arrival.
-As navel orange worm is not recorded in New Zealand, risk management measures are not required for this pathway.
+The biosecurity risk associated with A. transitella on pomegranates sourced from USA is managed by pre-export methyl bromide fumigation.

+As navel orange worm is not recorded in New Zealand and India, risk management measures are not required for this pathway.